Kyriosity/read-write/README+/software/README+/design/parts/README+/ext_parts.md

 ## Testing

 Components for testing are so organic for applications that are associated/integrated with popular languages/platforms/IDEs (Java, Angular) and DevOps.
-Their state for .NET got a piece pf discussion in [C# nice-to-have](../../../..//.net/README+/audit/cs-lacks-parts.md#testing).
+Their state for .NET got a piece of discussion in [C# nice-to-have](../../../../../.net/README+/a.review/cs-lacks-parts.md#testing).

 ## Free, commercial, open source, proprietary, initiative

 Some non-commercial projects launched by individuals or groups have grown to industry standards and been adopted in mainstream languages.
-Remember [Newton.json](https://www.newtonsoft.com/json) which has for years filled the JSON gap in C#.
+Remember [Newton.json](https://www.newtonsoft.com/json)<sup>🔗</sup> which has for years filled the JSON gap in C#.

 Nevertheless, when applying such 3d-party think if there's a community (maybe, only you) - able to maintain the stuff within lifecycles of using projects.
-Recall accomplished but abandoned [Iron Python](https://ironpython.net/) or prominent test mocks, last updated 10 years ago.
+Recall accomplished but abandoned [Iron Python](https://ironpython.net/)<sup>🔗</sup> or prominent test mocks, last updated 10 years ago.

 All-around pro solutions aren't free but annual dev licenses below $1K will quickly pay off even for a humble undertaking.
 Let alone live support and membership in a durable motivated community.&nbsp;<sup>:raising_hand:</sup>\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:raising_hand:</sup><sub>&nbsp;I like the pragmatic and eloquent motto "We are your extended team" (DevExpress).</sub>